runemadsen/rune.js/documentation.md

 ### `fillRule(type)`

 Sets the fillrule for the subpaths.
 This can be used to add or subtract subpath from one another.
-See [Understanding the SVG fill-fule property](http://www.sitepoint.com/understanding-svg-fill-rule-property/) for more info.
+See [Understanding the SVG fill-rule property](http://www.sitepoint.com/understanding-svg-fill-rule-property/) for more info.

 - `type` - String.
 Either `"nonzero"` or `"evenodd"`.